-We embarked on board a small sloop for Albany, a disatance by water of two hundred miles, and in three days we pleasantly navigated the most beautiful part of the Hudson; its lofty banks or barrier, truly romantic, are studded on each side with several small towns---Hudson, Poughkeepsie, Kingston, Newburgh, Catskill &c. bany is the seat of Government or Legislature, for the State of New York, situated upon an uneven ground, and possessing in its State-house and Academy a laughable attempt at grandeur.
-The Capitol, so named from the celebrated temple of Ancient Rome, is an un-finished proof of poverty-broken windows, broken steps without railing, serve as a shade in summer and shed in winter to pigs, cows, marbles, tops and school-boys.
-This city, so dignified, retains a kind of feudal or manorial right in the family of Ransaalaer, and an amiable man. now presides, who like a distinguished English Baronet.
-(Sir Francis Burdett) can feel for misfortune, and commute for years' rent-the highest reward of heaven.
+We embarked on board a small sloop for Albany, a distance by water of two hundred miles, and in three days we pleasantly navigated the most beautiful part of the Hudson; its lofty banks or barriers, truly romantic, are studded on each side with several small Towns-Hudson.
+Poughkeepsie, Kingston, Newburgh, Catskill, &c .- Albany is the seat of Government or Legislature, for the State of New York, situate upon an uneven ground, and possessing in its State-house and Academy a laughable attempt at grandeur.
+The Capitol, so named from the celebrated temple of Ancient Rome, is an un-finished proof of poverty-broken windows, broken steps without railing, serve as a shade in summer, and shed in winter to pigs, cows, marbles, tops and school boys. city so dignified, retains a kind of feudal or manorial right in the family of Ransaalaer, and a most excellent man now presides, who can feel for misfortunes and commute for years' rent-the highest reward of heaven.
 The people are the same, and stores, law and physic support the majority.
-The weather now became intensely hot, almost to suffocation, and we observed continual tempests daily, for six weeks; such rain, thunder and lightning, I had never witnessed in the West Indies.
+The weather now became intensely hot, almost to suffocation and we observed continual tempests daily, for six weeks! such rain, thunder, and lightning, I had never witnessed in the West Indies.

 As a specimen of American justice, from the conduct of an American jurist, the following is a brief sketch.-Sacred Goddess of Truth! let me not offend or violate thy hallowed name; thee I invoke to sanction by thy divine assent the following detail.
-I am a plain matter-offact fellow, unaccustomed to ambiguity; nor do I anticipate or fear contradiction-
+I am a plain matter-offact fellow, unaccustomed to ambiguity; nor do I anticipate or fear contradiction.